vkanicka/GA_Capstone_Project_Backend/README.md

 ## User Stories (MVP)
  - [x] Users can create an account and login
  - [ ] Users can communicate how they’re doing to the app via a selection of inputs that may include emojis, sliders and clickable buttons for emotions, thoughts and behaviors
+ - [x] Exercises will have tags to help user and app search for appropriate exercises
  - [ ] User will receive mirroring response from app (Ex.
 “It sounds like you may be feeling ______, is that right?)
  - [ ] Users can receive suggestion(s) on what exercises to complete within the app based on their daily input